pirsch-analytics/pirsch-wordpress/readme.txt

 2. Manage as many websites as you want and get detailed insights into your statistics.

 == Changelog ==

+= 2.0.0 =

+- added embedded dashboard
+- improved and simplified UI
+- removed client ID + secret option in favor of access keys
+- fixed running plugin with WPRocket (and potentially other caching plugins) installed
+- fixed removing settings on uninstall instead of deactivation
+- updated dependencies

 = 1.7.0 =